air-controller/air-controller-desktop/README.md

 * You have installed the latest Dart SDK.

-* No errors when using the command "flutter doctor".
+* Run command "flutter doctor" and no errors are output.